-Verifiers and notes.
+Verifiers, notes (when existing).

-Organizations qualifying as SLIMF are expected to comply with all indicators except those indicated as "Not applicable for SLIMF".
-Where an adapted SLIMF indicator exists, the organization shall refer to this specific SLIMF indicator (marked as "SLIMF x.x.x.x.").
+Organizations managing Management Units qualifying as SLIMF are expected to conform with all indicators except those indicated as "Not applicable for SLIMF".
+Where a SLIMF indicator exists, The Organization\ shall refer to this specific SLIMF indicator (marked as "SLIMF x.x.x.x.x.").